msilver22/agentic_mbd/README.md

 The **planner node** helps determine whether to:
 - Trigger the feed-builder node (for querying Farcaster content),
-- Activate the social-prompter node (to suggest users), or
+- Activate the new-user node (to suggest users), or
 - Engage the small-talk node (for conversational interaction).

 ### 🧠 Powered By
 - [*Groq LLMs*](https://console.groq.com/dashboard/limits): `llama-3.1-8b-instant` for summarization and small talks, `deepseek-r1-distill-llama-70b` for *feed builder* and *social prompter* node, and `deepseek-r1-distill-qwen-32b` for the *planner* node.
 - [*Langfuse*](https://cloud.langfuse.com/): Integrated for tracing and observability
 - [*mbd*](https://docs.mbd.xyz/reference/intro/getting-started) APIs: For fetching real-time data from Farcaster

+## 🤖 MBD Agent for Social Prompting
+TODO

 # 🚀 Reproducibility and Usage